blakadder/blog/_posts/2023-03-07-esphome-pixel-clock.md

 ## Installation

+***This configuration will not work with new ESPhome versions and the component has been moved to V2 with a different configuration.
+Update for this configuration is in the works!***

 First you need to have [Esphome](https://esphome.io/).
 If you don't, install it using the appropriate method for your situation.
 For me it was a Docker container on my small Celeron J3455 home server.

 Open Esphome dashboard and start a new project.
 Paste the yaml.